 Miraculous

-I noted to the audience afterwards that Aunor had missed winning the best actress award in the Berlin Film Festival by one point, because she hadn't been able to attend.
-I also noted that many of the crew did their best work here--Sergio Lobo, Bernal's favorite cinematographer, came up with the hallucinatory images; Joel Lamangan directed the powerful crowd scenes; Raquel Villavicencio did the haunting production design (leafless tree standing twisted amongst the sand dunes).
+I noted to the audience afterwards that Aunor had missed winning the best actress award in the Berlin Film Festival by one point, because she hadn't been able to attend; I also noted that many of the crew did their best work here-- Sergio Lobo, Bernal's favorite cinematographer, crafted up with the hallucinatory images; Joel Lamangan directed the powerful crowd scenes; Raquel Villavicencio did the haunting production design (leafless tree standing twisted amongst the sand dunes).
 I finished with the observation that the image of Aunor's Elsa kneeling with palms pressed together and head thrown backwards is as iconic an image to most Filipinos as Scarlett O'Hara with fist upraised or Margo Channing grandly descending a staircase is to many an American viewer.

 2 comments: